-The judicial branch of the government consists of a Supreme Court, Superior Court with 11 sites, and a Circuit Court with three divisions, probate, district, and family, with 32 sites.
+The judicial branch of the government consists of a Supreme Court, Superior Court with 11 sites, and a Circuit Court with three divisions (probate, district, and family) with 32 sites.
+Administrative support is provided by staff at the Administrative Office of the Courts and at the Trial Court Center.
 All justices and judges are appointed by the Governor and Council and may serve until seventy years of age.